Product Haunts

 Business professors can use real-world examples from Product Haunts to teach students about product lifecycles and failure modes.

-How to Use Product Haunts
+How to Use Product Haunts: Step-by-Step Guide

 Browse through the graveyard of projects displayed in reverse chronological order of their discontinuation.